vega/vega-label/README.md

 - `lineAnchor`: an anchor point for group line mark can be `begin` or `end`
   - If `lineAnchor` is `begin`, label is at the beginning of the line.
 Otherwise, label is at the end of the line.
-  - **Note**: thie flag only work with group line mark as a base mark using reactive geometry.
+  - **Note**: this flag only work with group line mark as a base mark using reactive geometry.

 - `markIdx`: use when the reactive geometry's mark type is `'group'`
   - To specify which mark in the group is to used to calculate anchor points for labels.